DrButthead/OpenView/readme.md

 program if provide a ported command line version of the decompression in order to allow others to view the historic planetary images.

+**Dislaimer:** The content in `archive` is for reference only.
+Please refer to the license specifically in those source files.

 **Reason:** Whilst NASA's ['NASAView'](pds.nasa.gov/tools/nasa-view.shtml) is currently open to the public to be used for image conversion, it's possible it will not be forever.
 It's also closed source, meaning you can't entirely be